 Don’t do anything that draws attention and definitely don’t do anything that might make him stand out… standing out in boot camp is not a good thing.

 But as he moved on to his MOS school in Texas for fire safety and rescue and then moved on to his base in North Carolina, treats suddenly became acceptable.
-And these cookies were the home baked goods that were most frequently sent.
+And these cookies were the home baked goods that were most frequently requested.

 He would have been fine… I’m not sure that my mom would have been.
 Plus the postage to ship all of these cookies overseas would have really added up! 😉